ducdat18/Pre-interview-test-SVTECH/task03/answers.md

 # Task 03 — Incident Scenarios

 For each scenario I selected the action I would actually take **first** in a real production environment, with a short reasoning.
-(Per the brief, there are no strictly wrong answers — these reflect my first move and the thinking behind it.)

 ---